 1) Overnight it best

-This is pretty common; You go vegan, buy vegan foods, but dont know what to do with them!
+This is pretty common; You go vegan, buy vegan foods, but dont know what to do with them!4) Learn how to make desserts, or at least be able to find them

 Before you go vegan, learn to cook some simple dishes, and have some recipes (Either a cookbook or from online).
 You cant survive off frozen and canned goods.
 They are too high in sodium, and are mighty expensive.
 Check out the Recipe Archives on the Sidebar!

 Unless you are going vegan for health reasons, you should be able to do some desserts.
 You will go crazy otherwise.
 When you go vegan, you will want to eat animal foods (not just desserts), and if you can indulge in some dessert, it helps you feel better (trust me!).
 Locate the Soy Delicious and Tofutti Cuties in your co-op or supermarket.
 Also, check out some recipes online (Again, check out my Recipe Archives.
-The Tofu Chocolate Pie is awesome!)
+The Tofu Chocolate Pie is awesome!)5) Stick with it

 What I'm saying is that if you stick with it for a week or so, you will get used to it.
 Your body will eventually lose its cravings for animal products, and you can satisfy your tastes with vegan goodness!